zulip/zulip/docs/contributing/git-guide.md

 Resolving deltas: 100% (61106/61106), done.
 Checking connectivity... done.
 ```

+(The `--config pull.rebase` option configures Git so that `git pull`
+will behave like `git pull --rebase` by default.
+Using `git pull
+--rebase` to update your changes to resolve merge conflicts is
+expected by essentially all of open source projects, including Zulip.
+You can also set that option after cloning using `git config --add
+pull.rebase true`, or just be careful to always run `git pull
+--rebase`, never `git pull`).

 Note: If you receive an error while cloning, you may not have [added your ssh
 key to GitHub][github-help-add-ssh-key].